 Build a pond

 If you have an area large enough, consider rewilding your garden with a water feature.
 A pond can provide habitat for a variety of amphibians and invertebrates.
 It’s also a source of water for small mammals and birds.
+You can create a pond with as little as a bucket and a few aquatic plants.

 Think Sustainably When You Rewild Your Garden